 We are a fabless semiconductor company that designs, develops and markets static random access memories, or SRAMs, that operate at speeds of less than 10 nanoseconds, which we refer to as Very Fast SRAMs, and low latency dynamic random access memories, or LLDRAMs, primarily for the networking and telecommunications markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
-Our revenues have been substantially impacted by significant fluctuations in sales to Cisco Systems, historically our largest customer, and more recently to Alcatel-Lucent.
+Our revenues have been substantially impacted by significant fluctuations in sales to our largest customer, Nokia (Alcatel-Lucent), and Cisco Systems, which was our largest customer in years past.
 We expect that future direct and indirect sales to these two customers will continue to fluctuate significantly on a quarterly basis.
 The worldwide financial crisis and the resulting economic impact on the end markets we serve have adversely impacted our financial results since the second half of fiscal 2009, and we expect that the unsettled global economic environment will continue to affect our operating results in future periods.
 However, with no debt, substantial liquidity and a history of positive cash flows from operations, we believe we are in a better financial position than many other companies of our size.

 Revenues.
 Our revenues are derived primarily from sales of our Very Fast SRAM products.
-Sales to networking and telecommunications OEMs accounted for 64% to 79% of our net revenues during our last three fiscal years.
+Sales to networking and telecommunications OEMs accounted for 63% to 66% of our net revenues during our last three fiscal years.
 We also sell our products to OEMs that manufacture products for defense applications such as radar and guidance systems, for professional audio applications such as sound mixing systems, for test and measurement applications such as high-speed testers, for automotive applications such as smart cruise control and voice recognition systems, and for medical applications such as ultrasound and CAT scan equipment.